bseltz-cohesity/scripts/doc/REST API Cheat Sheet.md

 ## Install PowerShell Core on your Mac

-Download the PowerShell Cofre .pkg file for MacOS here: https://github.com/PowerShell/PowerShell#get-powershell
+Download the PowerShell Core .pkg file for MacOS here: https://github.com/PowerShell/PowerShell#get-powershell

 After installation you can launch PowerShell from a terminal session with the command: